flyteorg/flyte/rsts/deployment/agents/databricks.rst

       .. group-tab:: Demo cluster

-        Enable the Databricks plugin on the demo cluster by adding the following config to ``~/.flyte/sandbox/config.yaml``:
+        Enable the Databricks agent on the demo cluster by adding the following config to ``~/.flyte/sandbox/config.yaml``:

         .. code-block:: yaml
+          :emphasize-lines: 7,12

           tasks:
             task-plugins: